Health Influencer 50: 40-31

 Gawande also serves as chairman of Lifebox, a nonprofit that aims to improve surgery safety in low-resource areas.

-34. Terri Young, head of worldwide multichannel marketing, Bristol-Myers Squibb
+34. Terri Young, head of worldwide commercial team operations, Bristol-Myers Squibb

 33. Lisa Stockman, president, communications, InVentiv Health